dtr-org/unit-e-clonemachine/README.md

 `unit-e` code base is not adapted accordingly.
 Clonemachine can be used for that as well.
 See the `--substitute-unit-e-naming` option for an example how to do it and `test_unit_e_substitutions.py` for how to test it.

+When changing the rules of how clonemachine does substitutions you can use the following scheme to adapt the unit-e codebase and clonemachine in sync so that they yield the same results:

+* Implement a `--substitute-unit-e-*` option to do the substitutions in the unit-e code base.
+Use the existing ones as an example.
+* Check that you get the desired substitutions by comparing the diff on unit-e
+* Adapt the test in `test_unit_e_substitutions.py` to take the last diff as a base and compare with a newly created one after applying `clonemachine.py --substitute-unit-e-*`.
+* Create a new reference diff by running `./create_reference_data.py` in the `functional-tests` directrory.
+* Implement the corresponding changes in clonemachine in `fork.py`.
+* Run `pytest test_unit_e_substitutions.py` to check that the changes have the same result.
+If they don't you can find the diff in `functional-tests/tmp/diff.diff`.
+Iterate until the diff is empty and the test passes.
+* Submit pull request for `unit-e` after applying `clonemachine.py --substitute-unit-e-*` and for clonemachine commit the changes there.